gingerBill/JaiLang/README.md

 -
 ## Copyright, License & Contributors

-JaiSublime is release under the MIT license.
+JaiLang is release under the MIT license.
 See [LICENSE](LICENSE).

-JaiSublime is the copyrighted work of The JaiSublime Authors i.e me (https://github.com/gingerBill/JaiSublime) and all contributors.
+JaiLang is the copyrighted work of The JaiLang Authors i.e me (https://github.com/gingerBill/JaiLang) and all contributors.